 - Car Insurance

-- Household Necessities (if we run out of toilet paper, or more importantly, salt for the driveway!)
+- Household Necessities (if we run out of toilet paper or dog food, for example)

 Aside these things, there will be exceptions.
-I have lots of DIY projects planned for the blog that I am so excited to share with you all, but to be able to do that, I have to spend a bit of money.
-I’ve decided that the No Spending Challenge will be focusing on personal finances only, that way we can separate the spending being done on Tiny Adventure’s expenses.
+As mentioned, we’ll be doing some project on the house and we’re excited to share our progress!
 The only other exception I can think of is if we want to go out and use our gift cards that we received for Christmas – I swear if we don’t use them, we always end up losing them.

 If you like the idea of our No Spending Challenge, why don’t you join us, even if you just start today – any progress is a step closer to reaching your goals!
 We’d love to hear from you in the comments, let us know what you think and how you would go about doing your own No Spending Month.